JaredCaprio/relink/NOTES.md

 - Added error pages with cute anime gif but not fully implemented yet
 - `getMaterials` endpoint working
 - staggered `info-block` on landing page

+## March 15th, 2023

+- Ellipsis menu added but only edit button functioning
+- Added the update materials route
+- Make landing page mobile nav hide when clicked away from

+## April 6th, 2023

+- Setup d3 and created line chart for known words and added materials

+## April 11th, 2023

+- Set up highlighting of unknown words on the `viewmaterials` page.